-The good ending for that matter also has Dennis breaking in a full aversion to Manly Tears over his accidental killing of Citra.
-The screen fades out to the sound of him begging her to Please Wake Up
+- The good ending has Dennis breaking in a full aversion to Manly Tears over his accidental killing of Citra.
+The screen fades out to the sound of him begging her to Please Wake Up.

-Reading the Letters of the Lost, especially the ones made by the radioman, are heartbreaking.
+- Reading the Letters of the Lost, especially the ones made by the radioman, are heartbreaking.
 Basically, he had a family in his hometown while he was away.
 That home town was Hiroshima.
-He smashes the radio to keep his squadmates from feeling the same grief, but it ends up dooming them all.
+He smashes the radio to keep his squadmates from feeling the same grief (also implied to be the loss of World War II), but it ends up dooming them all.

-I find Vaas as a whole to be a Tear Jerker.
+- Vaas as a whole is a Tear Jerker.
 It's implied that he was once a normal(ish) person.
 A lot like Jason.
-It is also implied that he was given a choice between his family Citra and power, the ability to kill, drugs and money, which is basically the choice Citra gives Jason at the end of the game.
+It is also implied that he was given a choice between his family, Citra; and power, the ability to kill, drugs and money; which is basically the choice Citra gives Jason at the end of the game.
 Do you want to save your family, and your sanity or do you want to rule an island?